Palak1340/Patient-Emergency-Room-Visit-Report-Dashboard/README.md

 * patient_race : Patient's racial/ethnic identity

-* patient_admin_flag : Whether patient required special admin handling(Patient requires additional admin work (e.g., insurance verification, complex billing, medical records requests)
+* patient_admin_flag : Whether the patient is a staff of the hospital or not

 * patient_waittime : Wait time in minutes before being seen